nandotech/nandotech.github.io/content/post/2016-10-02-greenfield-applications.md

 - We have plenty of in-house infrastructure on which the bulk of this software will run.
     * We may utilize [Azure](http://www.azure.com) for some fail-safe or high-availability functionality

+#### Front End Framework/Design Decisions

+- Still finalizing on this front and we will see a part 2 of this blog post.